AbeelLab/emu/README.md

 To test run Emu, we provide two files containing extracted large variants and SNPs (the output files of Emu's `extract` command) from three previously published clinical strains of Mycobacterium tuberculosis (http://www.nature.com/ng/journal/v45/n10/full/ng.2735.html).

 ###Instructions:
-Download the (latest) Emu binary release and extract it in a directory of your choice.
+Download the (latest) Emu binary release and extract it in a directory of your choice (https://github.com/AbeelLab/emu/releases).

-Extract the two provided files to a directory of your choice.
+Extract the two provided files to a directory of your choice (https://github.com/AbeelLab/emu/releases).

 Create a txt file containing three arbitrary sample names, one per line.
 In real usage, this file should instead contain the full pathname that points to the VCF files from a desired data set.
 But for now, use arbitrary names like `Sample1.vcf, Sample2.vcf, and Sample3.vcf`.
 NOTE: each name must end in the string '.vcf'.